microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 We know from earlier diagnostics that a high number of requests constantly were in a RUNNABLE status along with almost 100% CPU.
 Query Store comes with reports to look at possible performance bottlenecks to due waits on resources.

 Below the Top Resource Consuming Queries report in SSMS is a report called Query Wait Statistics.
 Click on this report and hover over the bar chart.
-Your results should look like the following:<br><br>
+Your results should look like the following:<br>

 <img src="../graphics/SSMS_Top_Wait_Stats.png" alt="SSMS_Top_Wait_Stats"/>

 You can see the top wait category is CPU and the average wait time.
 Furthermore, the top query waiting for CPU is the query from the workload we are using.

 Click on the bar chart for CPU to see more about query wait details.
 Hover over the bar chart for the query.
-Your results should look like the following:<br><br>
+Your results should look like the following:<br>

 <img src="../graphics/SSMS_Top_Wait_Stats_Query.png" alt="SSMS_Top_Wait_Stats_Query"/>